 This is a little theatrical, but it’s one way to get your complicated feelings out there without burdening your partner with them.
 Write down your feelings.
 Keep a journal and spill your guilt, your anger, your sadness – let all of it out.
 There’s no point suppressing your feelings and pretending there’s nothing wrong, you need an outlet.

 If you can’t forgive yourself for ruining your marriage, write it down.
 When you’re in despair, and can’t forgive yourself for drunk cheating and not telling your spouse, write it down.
-Seeing your feelings down on paper could make things a little more clear and gives you perspective.
+Seeing your feelings down on paper could make things a little clearer and give you perspective.
 Things always seem worse when they’re in your head.
 Once they’re out, you can actually start tackling them rather than hiding from the truth.

 3. Go beyond just being sorry